The Leibniz Center for Science and Society pursues four main objectives.

 (2) The systematic linking of theory and data

-Science Studies and Higher Education Research are confronted with the necessity of constructing new mental figures, categories, and classifications, which only can emerge by linking theoretical and methodological research.
-These should consider the specifics of universities and science on one hand, and offer the opportunity to embed science in a wider social context (i.e. social structure, economic or political transformations), on the other.
-So far, both science studies and higher education research have been oftentimes borrowing mental figures, categories, and classifications from other research areas, such as school, education, or organization studies.
+Science Studies and Higher Education Research are confronted with the necessity of constructing new mental figures, categories, and classifications, which can only emerge by linking theoretical and methodological research.
+These should consider the specifics of universities and science, on the one hand, and offer the opportunity to embed science in a wider social context (i.e., social structure, economic or political transformations), on the other.
+So far, both science studies and higher education research have oftentimes borrowed mental figures, categories, and classifications from other research areas, such as school, education, or organization studies.
 New mental figures, categories, and classifications need to be developed to empirically study the interactions between science and society with regard to contemporary changes and transformations.

-For this purpose the LCSS primarily takes two steps: First, positioning Science Studies and Higher Education Research in a perspective focused on their particular cores.
-Second, the identification of central overlapping areas between Higher Education Research and Science Studies.
-While the core of Science Studies is defined as “the independence of research”, Higher Education Research is viewed as different forms of educational processes.
+For this purpose the LCSS primarily takes two steps: First, positioning Science Studies and Higher Education Research in a perspective focused on their particular cores; second, identifying central overlapping areas between Higher Education Research and Science Studies.
+While the core of Science Studies is defined as “the independence of research,” Higher Education Research is viewed as representing different forms of educational processes.
 Such a framework enables a systematic analysis of issues and problems.
 But, above all, this framework goes beyond a descriptive understanding, identifying theoretically driven attributions along institutions or organizations, such as higher education or research institutions.
 The identified overlapping areas are a result of the urge to relate those perspectives to one another.
-Accordingly, the theoretical and methodological concepts of Higher Eduction Research and Science Studies need to be connected.
+Accordingly, the theoretical and methodological concepts of Higher Education Research and Science Studies need to be connected.
 An example of such an important overlapping area is the study of young researchers.
-This analysis would not only entail PhD students, but also post-docs and qualification processes outside academia, which are typical e.g. for engineers.
+This analysis would not only entail PhD students, but also post-docs and qualification processes outside academia, which are typical, e.g., for engineers.
 Further overlapping areas are the combination of research and teaching or the interaction between research and the broader public, focusing on public understanding of science.
 A key goal of the LCSS is to identify and address further overlapping areas.